Cora is reader-supported. When you buy via our links, we may earn a commission at no cost to you. Learn more

 On the other hand, sunglasses usually aren’t enough to protect mountain bikers’ eyes from debris; hence riders tend to require either visors or goggles.
 That said, visors don’t hold in heat as much as goggles, so they are a more popular choice for riders in hot regions.

 Though not as emphasized as safety standards, style is worth considering when choosing a helmet to wear.
-Both bike helmets and skate helmets today come in many styles.
+Today, both bike helmets and skate helmets come in many styles.
 They have various designs so users can wear helmets that fit their preferences.

 In general, skate-style helmets tend to be more youthful, filled with swag, and have street vibes, whereas bike helmets are more casual and simple with solid, plain colors.
 For kid headwear, there can be prints of characters, like a cat or a pirate.